Indoor vs Outdoor Pickleballs - What’s the Difference?

 Remember that while you can play with either indoor or outdoor balls in any location, it is best to stick with using the ball designed for where you’re playing.
 You don’t want to wear out a soft indoor ball playing on a hard surface or have a light indoor ball fly too far outside.
 Using the right ball at the right time helps ensure your game is as fun as possible.

-So get your balls, your best pickleball paddles, and your partner, and get out there and play some Pickleball!
+So get your balls, your best pickleball paddles, and your partner, and get out there and play!